Juanse1595/AirBnB_clone/README.md

 ```

-But also in non-interactive mode:
+And also in non-interactive mode:

 ```
 $ echo "help" | ./console.py